 - Cons : More expensive and inconvenient for a mid-ride toilet break.

 Bib tights are essentially the longer version of bib shorts.

-A full length bib tights extend all the way to your ankle, while a 3/4 one will extend to just below your knees.
+A full length bib tights extend all the way to your ankle, while a 3/4 one will extend to just below your knees such as the Castelli Omloop.
 The majority of them would also include an inner fleeced layer to keep your warm.